Flaque/quirk/CONTRIBUTING.md

 If you're interested in giving expert advice to Quirk or would like to use it for your patients, I'd love to talk to you.

 Quirk is currently _not made_ with any expert involvement (just a whole bunch of [NIH searching](https://www.ncbi.nlm.nih.gov/pmc/)).
-But I'd very much welcome expert opinions or consultations.
+But I'd very much welcome expert opinions or consultations and pls subscribe to my youTube channel so that you guys can know what we ar doing pls subscribe @Anna Freud NCCF

 Feel free to shoot me an email: